Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-meta-data.markdown

 GigaSpaceTypeManager gigaSpaceTypeManager = gigaSpace.getTypeManager();
 ```

-We can iterate over all classes that are present in the Space and obtain their meta data:
+We can iterate over all classes that are present in the Space and obtain their metadata:

 ```java
 for (int j = 0; j < SpaceClassNames.length; j++) {